Sixth Form Open Evenings

 As you will discover, we offer a unique culture and ethos which extends right throughout our school.
 We are passionate about what we do and are uncompromising in our approach to provide the best educational experience for our students.
 We are committed to supporting them in their next steps.
 Our outstanding curriculum, pastoral and careers teams work with students to ensure that when it is time to leave us, they are fully equipped with the knowledge, skills and confidence, ready to face the world of higher education and employment.

-Please look at our course guide for September 2021 entry.
-This guide will provide more information about the range of subjects on offer and any specific entry requirements.
-The information pack below contains further information about what life is like as a sixth form student at Altrincham College.
+Please look at our course guide which provides more information about the range of subjects on offer and any specific entry requirements.
+The prospectus below contains further information about what life is like as a sixth form student at Altrincham College.

 Please contact a member of the sixth form team should you have any further questions.